What is your current activity level?

 A starchy veggie contains more carbohydrates than other non-starchy vegetables, such as cucumbers, leafy greens, broccoli, and tomatoes.

-The higher content of carbohydrates is often seen as counterproductive in weight management.
-However, all foods can be part of a healthy, balanced plan.
+This higher carb content is often seen as counterproductive in weight management.
+However, all whole foods can be part of a healthy, balanced plan.

 While it’s important to eat plenty of non-starchy vegetables for their nutritional quality, starchy vegetables can serve as a source of high-fiber carbohydrates when eaten in moderation.